SSCL on Motor Vehicles from 01.05.2026

 Apr 19, 2026

-Many taxpayers are confused about how the Social Security Contribution Levy (SSCL) applies to motor vehicles after the latest amendment w.ef 01.05.2026 .
+Many taxpayers are confused about how the Social Security Contribution Levy (SSCL) applies to motor vehicles after the latest amendment w.e.f 01.05.2026 .

 To understand the correct position, we must first understand the structure of the First Schedule of the Social Security Contribution Levy Act, No. 25 of 2022.

-Understanding Part IA, Part IB & the New Impact
+Understanding Part IA, Part IB ,Part II of First Schedule

 1️⃣ What are Part IA, Part IB and Part II?